What to visit in Nantes Quai des Antilles

 Place Royale

-There are buses every 20 minutes during the week and every 30 minutes at the weekend.
+There are buses every 20 minutes during the week and every 30 minutes on the weekend.
 There are 3 stations available in the city, which you should choose depending on what is most convenient for you:

 • Gare Sud